shaik-rehna/Real-Time-Anomaly-Detection-in-Surveillance-Videos-SOC-2025/Week 2/YOLOv5/README.md

 [What is YOLO Algorithm?](https://youtu.be/ag3DLKsl2vk)

 ### **YOLOv5**
 > Below is the link for the official YOLOv5 Documentation.
-It contains great resources to understand YOLOv5 and how to implement it.
-It has a compilation of comprehensive tutorials that will guide you through different aspects of YOLOv5
+It contains great resources to understand YOLOv5 and a compilation of comprehensive tutorials that will guide you through different aspects of YOLOv5

 [Official YOLOv5 Documentation](https://docs.ultralytics.com/yolov5/)